g4b0/silverstripe-sitetree-walk/README.md

 ## Running the task.

-Before running the task you need to implement your logic extending SiteTreeWalkListener interface.
-An example is provided with SiteTreeWalkPrint, that simply prints out the page title.
+Before running the task you need to implement your logic extending `SiteTreeWalkListener` interface.
+An example is provided with `SiteTreeWalkPrint`, that simply prints out the page title.
+To enable it set its member variable `SiteTreeWalkPrint::$enabled` to true.
 Following the output of the sample:

 ```bash
 #sake dev/tasks/SiteTreeWalk "flush=all"